How to Provide a Positive Holiday Experience with Santa for Kids with Autism

 For many families, meeting Santa is a time-honored tradition to look forward to each December, leading to photos of smiling kids (save for a few crying toddlers in the mix).
 It can be complicated to explain the story of Santa to children, then convince them to sit on the lap of someone they have never before met.
 That confusion can be amplified when introducing it to children with autism spectrum disorder (ASD).

-In an effort to help children and parents experience even more joy this holiday season, we compiled seven tips for meeting jolly ol’ St. Nick.
+In an effort to help children and parents experience even more joy this holiday season, we compiled seven tips for those who wish to add jolly ol’ St. Nick into their Christmas festivities.

 - Talk about Santa in a way your child can understand.